 Havana is open for travel once more.
 The historic lifting of US sanctions and trade embargo means tourism is set to return in a full-fledged manner.
 This is the best time to travel to Havana and enjoy its amazing cultural offerings – the unspoiled joy of discovering a timeless land caught in the 1950s and 60s.
 Check out 7 amazing cultural experiences to have in Havana!

-READ MORE: Cuba: The Hottest Destination Of 2018!
+READ MORE: Cuba: One of The Hottest Destination!

 Take a ride in a vintage car